busser/murmur/README.md

 Whisper reads its environment variables, replaces references to secrets with the secrets' values, and passes the resulting variables to your application.
 Variables that are not references to secrets are passed as is.
+See [Secret providers](#secret-providers) below for more details.

+Environment variable values can also contain filters that transform the secret's value.
+See [Filters](#filters) below for more details.

 ## Using whisper locally